Why we need Beti Bachao Beti Padhao Scheme

 2. Devise new schemes and work cohesively to ensure that every girl child is secured and protected

-BBBP programme is being implemented with the full commitment of government officials across the country.
-These officials are working in close coordination with each other in order to ensure survival, well-being, security and education of the girl children.
+BBBP program is being implemented with the full commitment of government officials across the country.
+These officials are working in close coordination with each other in order to ensure the survival, well-being, security, and education of the girl children.
 The government has been actively working to converge BBBP with other schemes that have been implemented for the well-being of girls in India.
 Several sub-schemes have also been rolled out as a part of the umbrella BBBP scheme.
-For instance, Sukanya Samriddhi scheme is a small savings scheme wherein the parents of a girl or a legal guardian can open dedicated savings account for her in any post office or in some of the authorized commercial banks.
+For instance, the Sukanya Samriddhi scheme is a small savings scheme wherein the parents of a girl or a legal guardian can open dedicated savings account for her in any post office or in some of the authorized commercial banks.
 One needs to make a contribution to the scheme for the first 14 years only.
 In the remaining seven years one will earn interest from the scheme without depositing.

 3. Ensure every girl child gets a quality education

 This is a very significant aspect of the BBBP scheme.
 Right to Education Act, 2010 entitles every child the right to free education till the completion of elementary education in a neighborhood school.
 Unfortunately, the Act does not see its proper implementation in letter and spirit.
 If the girls are educated properly, they will grow up to be self-empowered individuals, better equipped to take their socio-economic decisions in their own and society’s best interests.
 Under the BBBP scheme, district-level education officials have to ensure that the benefit of free elementary education reaches all the girls in their areas.
-There is active involvement of schools and other grassroots – level organizations in this.
-The school management committees that are able to achieve 100% transition of girl students at various educational levels are awarded under the BBBP scheme.
+There is the active involvement of schools and other grassroots-level organizations in this.
+The school management committees that are able to achieve a 100% transition of girl students at various educational levels are awarded under the BBBP scheme.

 The Beti Bachao Beti Padhao scheme is a praiseworthy initiative by the Government of India to address the issues revolving around girl children in India, right from the time they aren’t even born to them turning adults.
 Apart from generating global headlines, the initiatives under the scheme have started bearing fruit as the level of awareness among the masses to work for girl child upliftment is increasing.
 An assessment of the scheme is due in July 2016.
 The success of this scheme will add tremendously to the economic growth of the nation.
 This is because to march ahead, India cannot afford to have a large part of its population remain neglected and marginalized.

-As responsible members of the society, it is our duty as well to contribute to the betterment of girl children.
+As responsible members of society, it is our duty as well to contribute to the betterment of girl children.
 One can donate for the education of marginalized girls to NGOs working in that area and strengthen the cause.
 Remember, donation and tax benefits go hand-in-hand.